Virtual Campus

 Accreditation: Spokane Community College and Spokane Falls Community College are regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Accreditation of an institution of higher education by the NWCCU indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity also is addressed through accreditation.

 Student Complaints: We strive to offer our students an excellent online education.
 We have a process in place to assist you in solving concerns with your online learning experience.
-Please follow the steps in the order below so that we can expedite your request:
+Please follow the steps in the order below so that we can expedite your request.

-1. Contact us via e-mail at ccs.elearning@ccs.spokane.edu, or call 509-533-7070 and we will assist you.
+1. Contact us via email at ccs.elearning@ccs.spokane.edu, or call 509-533-8240 and we will assist you.

 2. Read the Informal Guidelines for Addressing Student Concerns and follow the steps.